pavelsof/hier/README.md

 `hier.add(path, elem, func, params)` invokes `func(elem, params)` and adds the path to the tree.
 If `elem` is a string, the right dom element will be query-selected for you.
 Does nothing if the path has already been added with the same primitive param.
+Returns the return of `func` (also in the latter case).

 `hier.update(path, params)` invokes `func(elem, params)` with the new params, removing the path's descendants before that.
+Returns the return of `func`.

 `hier.remove(path)` removes the path from the tree.